kennycyb/go-backup/README.md

 - By default, only shows backups from the current directory
 - File size and creation time information
 - Up to 5 most recent backups per source (use --detailed to see all)
+- With --history flag, shows the backup records stored in the config file

 ### Other Commands